-45 teams will Race The Dragon in Day-2 of the 2020 Bradford Dragon Boat Festival?
+45 teams will Race The Dragon in Day-2 of the 2022 Bradford Dragon Boat Festival

-Teams from around the Bradford region will converged on Roberts Park on Saturday 28th June 2020 to Race The Dragon in Day two (The Lord Mayor's Championship) of the annual 3-day Bradford Dragon Boat Festival. more than £ 30,000 is expected to be raised.
-Funds from this event will be split equally between the two charities, the 2020 Bradford Lord Mayor's Charities, Child Bereavement UK and The Pot of Gold Appeal.
+Teams from around the Bradford region will converged on Roberts Park on Saturday 2 July 2022 to Race The Dragon in Day two (The Lord Mayor's Championship) of the annual Bradford Dragon Boat Festival. more than £ 30,000 is expected to be raised.
+Funds from this event will support the Lords Mayors Appeal.

 The day starts off at 8:30 for team registration, after which the first teams will be called up for their safety briefing.
 Each team is given a full safety briefing before their first race, which along with best paddle technique and how to stop the boat capsizing as well as what to do in the event of a capsize.
 Race The Dragon wristbands will then be issued to every team member at the briefing, which then allows them access to the waterside of the event and the dragon boats.

 With the start of the race just outside the viewing area of Roberts Park, BIG Screen TV's are organised so that camera footage can be shown to the crowds in the park and along the river bank.

 The Lord Mayor's Charities